 From agreeing living terms to determining the separation of assets, it’s never an easy process.
 Add to this the costs associated with getting divorced and spate costs associated to selling a house and you have an even more stressful situation to deal with.

-In about a third of divorce cases, the family home is sold, with the profits being divided.
+Selling a house after divorce occurs in about a third of divorce cases, with the profits being divided.
 It is natural to want to sell shared assets and move on quickly, but the traditional home selling process can hamper this completely.

 Selling a house on the open market can take up to 295 days just to receive an offer depending on your location, meaning lengthy delays in your ability to find new accommodation and achieve closure.
 Before any of this takes place however, there are a number of things to think about, such as who gets the house in a divorce with children, what happens when one part wants to sell the house and the other doesn’t, and tax implications.